Less stuff = more freedom!

 Nowadays my kitchen is simple, minimal and a joy to cook in.
-So today I’m sharing my 5 easy steps for tackling a cluttered kitchen.
+So today I’m sharing five easy steps for tackling a cluttered kitchen.
 Before you start I would suggest clearing your surfaces and having some boxes and bin bags to hand.
-You may wish to label the boxes / bags: rubbish, donate and sell, and if your kitchen is extremely cluttered I’d advise you to spread this task over a few days.
-It will be worth the effort, trust me.
+You may wish to label the boxes/bags: rubbish, donate and sell.
+And if your kitchen is extremely cluttered I’d advise you to spread the task over a few days.
+It will be worth the effort, trust me!

 Take all the food out of your cupboards and wipe down the insides.
 Replace everything in an organised way, removing the out of date items and anything you no longer use.
 I recommend repeating this exercise with your fridge and freezer.